psu13/mutable-hakyll/posts/why-soccer-is-better-than-your-favorite-sport.md

 commentary on Premier League football games is in general much better than the current crop of announcers in the NFL, NBA, and national MLB.
-The NBA in particular is in a horrible drought right now, with everyone waiting and praying for Mark Jackson and Jeff Van Gundy to just fucking get out of the way so at least Doris Burke can keep Mike Bree company on the big games.
+The NBA in particular is in a horrible drought right now, with everyone waiting and praying for Mark Jackson and Jeff Van Gundy to just fucking get out of the way so at least Doris Burke can keep Mike Breen company on the big games.
 But this will never happen.

 The NFL commentary is on the whole better than the NBA, but also generally anonymous and